 Growing your own vegetables is very rewarding, nothing tastes as amazing as a bowl of totally home grown vegetables.
-This three part free beginners series to Starting a Vegetable Garden, will get you set up ready to follow along with our Weekly Gardening Series.
+This three part free beginners series to Starting a Vegetable Garden from Scratch, will get you set up ready to follow along with our Weekly Gardening Series.

 For USDA zones 8, 9 and 10 you should try carrots, kale, cabbage, lettuce, broccoli, onions, leeks, beetroot, peas and swiss chard/silverbeet to start off with.
 These are all fairly easy to grow.

 If there is puddles, sloppy mud or it is covered in moss or buttercups it is probably too wet to use – but you could try a no-dig built up garden like this.

 Once you have found your sunny patch, mark it out and remove any weeds growing in the area.
-If it is a new garden, scoop off the lawn and roots with a shovel and toss them in a pile somewhere to rot down.
+If it is a new garden, scoop off the lawn and roots with a shovel and toss them in a pile somewhere else to rot down.

 To this you can add any of the following: Well rotted compost, stable waste, grass-eating-animal manure (cow, sheep, horse, rabbit, goat etc), kelp or sea lettuce, bought compost or worm castings.
 Be generous and fork it in lightly.

-A Quick Lesson in Mulching
+A Quick Lesson in Mulching a New Garden

 I find it suppresses weeds very well, breaks down beautifully, doesn’t steal nitrogen from the dirt (as long as it is put on top not mixed into the soil) and it encourages worms like you wouldn’t believe.